Critical Infrastructure Protection and Resilience

 The European Union is also developing its policy on critical energy infrastructures in relation to the European Programme for Critical Infrastructure Protection (“EPCIP”) which considers measures that will enhance, where necessary, the level of protection of certain infrastructures against external threats.

 The integrity of critical infrastructures and their reliable operation are vital for the well-being of the citizens and the functioning of the economy.
-The implementation of the EPCIP, under Council Directive 2008/114/EC on the identification and designation of European critical infrastructures and the need to improve their protection, has not been completely successful.

 Why the Need for Such a Discussion?